 Canalaska’s choice of Perry River (Kuugjuaq) as a location for its trading post is very likely to be a product of Clarke’s close relationship with Angulalik and his people the Ahiarmiut.
 According to his former wife, he thought very highly of the Ahiarmiut, and while at Kent Peninsula he heard that the Perry River area was a rich fox trapping area.
 There is no evidence that Clarke himself ever left the Kent Peninsula post to make the long journey along the coast to Perry River, so his knowledge of the resources of the area must have come from the Ahiarmiut themselves.
 Perhaps he also knew of Ahiarmiut plans to relocate to the Perry River area due to the lack of caribou around Kent Peninsula.

 What is certain is that Angulalik became an important ally and was key to the success of the Canalaska post that Hugh Clark built at Perry River in 1926.
 Angulalik’s leadership of the local Ahiarmiut or Kuugjuarmiut ensured their allegiance to Clarke’s post.
-This was key, as an HBC post run by J. Livingston was also built in 1926, and was located just 7 miles down river.
+This was key, as an HBC post run by J. Livingston was also built in 1926, and was located just seven miles down river.
 The relationship of reciprocity between Clarke and Angulalik is evident in the fact that Clarke built a small house for Angulalik at the Canalaska post.

 C.H.
 Clarke, Manager Canalaska Co., Cambridge Bay, South Victoria Island.
 (Library and Archives Canada / PA-99652)